-- Responsible, on a regular basis in a school or college, for teaching, training, instructing, caring for or supervising children - Carrying out paid, or unsupervised unpaid, work regularly in a school or college where that work provides an opportunity for contact with children - Engaging in intimate or personal care or overnight activity, even if this happens only once and regardless of whether they are supervised or not.
+- Responsible, on a regular basis in a school or college, for teaching, training, instructing, caring for or supervising children; or - Carrying out paid, or unsupervised unpaid, work regularly in a school or college where that work provides an opportunity for contact with children; or - Engaging in intimate or personal care or overnight activity, even if this happens only once and regardless of whether they are supervised or not

-Existing staff
+11. Existing staff

-If we have concerns about an existing member of staff's suitability to work with children, we will carry out all the relevant checks as if the individual were a new member of staff.
-We will also do this if an individual moves from a post that is not regulated activity to one that is.
+In certain circumstances, we will carry out all the relevant checks on existing staff as if the individual was a new member of staff.
 These circumstances are when:

-- > There are concerns about an existing member of staff's suitability to work with children; or - An individual moves from a post that is not regulated activity to one that is; or - There has been a break in service of 12 weeks or more

-We will refer to the DBS anyone who has harmed, or poses a risk of harm, to a child or vulnerable adult where:

-- > We believe the individual has engaged in relevant conduct; or - The individual has received a caution or conviction for a relevant offence, or there is reason to believe the individual has committed a listed relevant offence, under the Safeguarding Vulnerable Groups Act 2006 (Prescribed Criteria and Miscellaneous Provisions) Regulations 2009; or - The 'harm test' is satisfied in respect of the individual (i.e. they may harm a child or vulnerable adult or put them at risk of harm); and - The individual has been removed from working in regulated activity (paid or unpaid) or would have been removed if they had not left
+- There are concerns about an existing member of staff's suitability to work with children; or - An individual moves from a post that is not regulated activity to one that is; or - There has been a break in service of 12 weeks or more - We will refer to the DBS anyone who has harmed, or poses a risk of harm, to a child or vulnerable adult where: - We believe the individual has engaged in relevant conduct; or - We believe the individual has received a caution or conviction for a relevant (automatic barring either with or without the right to make representations) offence, under the Safeguarding Vulnerable Groups Act 2006 (Prescribed Criteria and Miscellaneous Provisions) Regulations 2009; or - We believe the 'harm test' is satisfied in respect of the individual (i.e. they may harm a child or vulnerable adult or put them at risk of harm); and - The individual has been removed from working in regulated activity (paid or unpaid) or would have been removed if they had not left

-Agency and third-party staff
+12. Agency and third-party staff